tanson86/spring-microservices/README.md

 # spring-microservices
-Spring microservices using api gateway, eureka, zipkin, config server, resilience4j, circuit breaker, jwt
+<b>Spring microservices using api gateway, eureka, zipkin, config server, resilience4j, circuit breaker, jwt</b>

+<b>Stat the project in the following sequence</b>

+Zipkin server
+Discovery server
+Config Server
+Microservices(Authentication service, Department service, Employee service) Api gateway

 This project uses the httpexchange for inter micro services communication and also jwt to make sure all the microservices are accessed only by registered users.

 api-gateway runs on port 8078 and this is the entry point for all the requests.

-step1 : Register the user
+<b>step1 : Register the user</b>

 HTTP VERB: POST
 URL: http://localhost:8078/auth/save